 Technological: Metatool is a prototyping & experimentation course.
 We will use Grasshopper as a metatool: a tool that enables the forging of other tools.
 With Grasshopper (and other tools), we will prototype experimental design tools and discuss how they change our design process.
-In Session B, we will create tangible user interfaces, bringing Grasshopper outside of the screen and onto the table.
+In the second half of the semester, we will create tangible user interfaces, bringing Grasshopper outside of the screen and onto the table.